 This example illustrates using a neural network as a classifier to identify the sex of crabs from physical dimensions of the crab.

 Neural networks have proven themselves as proficient classifiers and are particularly well suited for addressing non-linear problems.
-Given the non-linear nature of real world phenomena, like crab classification, neural networks is certainly a good candidate for solving the problem.
+Given the non-linear nature of real world phenomena, like crab classification, neural networks are certainly a good candidate for solving the problem.

 This is achieved by presenting previously recorded inputs to a neural network and then tuning it to produce the desired target outputs.
 This process is called neural network training.